 - If using food coloring, add just a few drops into the cold water.
 Mix in the cold water, 1 tbsp at a time, and knead dough until soft dough forms.
 Do not add all the water at once.
 You may need slightly less water or slightly more.
 It's best to knead the dough with your hands until it comes together.
 The dough should be soft and malleable.

 Place your dough ball into the mooncake mold.
-Flip it over onto flat surface.
-Press down on the lever hard so that the mooncake shape is formed and the face plate makes imprint.
+Flip it over onto a flat surface.
+Press down on the lever hard so that the mooncake shape is formed and the face plate makes an imprint.
 Then squeeze to release and mooncake.
 Repeat with remaining dough.
-Chill for 6 hours before serving.
+Chill the mooncakes for 6 hours before serving.
 Keep uneaten ones in the fridge.
 Tip: if you want a slightly chewier skin, you can steam them first and let cool before serving.

 - If you can't find roasted glutinous flour at the store, you can make your own using my Roasted Rice Flour recipe.

 - I used two types of filling: a pre-made taro and a pre-made lotus paste from Ranch 99, which you can find in the refrigerated section.